[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 The Terrain of the Battle of Malvern Hill

-Those who intend to study the battle of Malvern Hill tactically will find rather full general descriptions of the ground by Lee,1 Wright,2 and Indicates a West Point graduate and gives his Class.D.
+Those who intend to study the battle of Malvern Hill tactically will find rather full general descriptions of the ground by Lee,1 Wright,2 and Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.D.
 H. Hill,3 but as the field has changed greatly during the last seventy years and is still changing as the advancing pines take the abandoned farm lands, a detailed description may be useful.

 About a mile and a half east of the Willis Church-Quaker road an old byway ran south from the Long Bridge road.
 This byway was employed by Keyes in moving his troops and trains.
 Until June 30, he reported, "it had not had a wheel run over it for five years."
 Trees were rotting in it.4 The Confederates did not use this route.
 They took up their positions on the left by moving along a narrow, wooded lane that led to the left (east) from the Willis Church road to the Poindexter farm.5